 This means you’ll pay the most amount of interest with each payment at the beginning of the loan, and it will decrease over time.
 On a positive note, by the time you get close to paying off the loan, most of your payment will actually go toward paying down the balance.
 This means you’ll see faster progress in paying off your loan once you get closer to last payments.

 How Is a Loan Amortization Schedule Calculated?

 Your loan amortization schedule is calculated month by month.
 This is because the percentage of your payment that goes toward interest and principal changes each month, based on your balance.
 Your balance changes each month, and so the interest and principal payment will need to be recalculated for each successive month.

 How Can You Calculate an Amortization Schedule on Your Own?

 It might help to see how this works with an actual example.
-Let’s say you want to get LASIK surgery done and you need to take out a $4,000 personal loan for 12 months at a rate of 10%.
+Let’s say you want to get LASIK surgery and need to take out a $4,000 personal loan for 12 months at a rate of 10%.
 To calculate the amortization schedule by hand, you’ll need to know three things:

 - Your interest rate